 Want To Manage Inflammation In Your Body?
 Try These 4 Ways

 - Ginger (Zingiber officinale).
 Dried, powdered ginger is a potent anti-inflammatory agent, and capsules are readily available in health food stores.
-Choose products that are a standardized extract of active components, and start with one gram per day (usually two capsules), taken during or after a meal to avoid stomach irritation.
-There is no toxicity and you can stay on it indefinitely.
+Choose products that are a standardized extract of active components and start with one gram per day (usually two capsules), taken during or after a meal to avoid stomach irritation.
+There is no toxic dosage and you can stay on it indefinitely.